 Now, at certain points some degree of direct self-denial will of course be needed.
 You have to be able to say “no” to yourself, or you really don’t stand a chance.
 But there’s a huge difference between saying “no” twice a week, or 300 times per day.
 Even the most determined and strong-willed person has bad days and weak moments, and even the smallest of weak moments are costly in this game.
 So we can maximise the chances of those moments passing without leading to any destructive chain of events by trying to wipe and re-install the entire system.
 The more you throw out, the more chance there is that the thing that really needs to be thrown out, stays out – it no longer has a perfectly-shaped hole that it could easily just snap back into.

-I, of course, being a shameless Buddhist propagandist, would like to seize this opportunity to briefly reiterate that the concept of Anatta – the absence of a “true” permanent self, explored in the preceding two articles – is a very useful viewpoint from which to fearlessly approach such a disassembly, and the eightfold path a very handy blueprint for re-assembly in a better-functioning, and ever-evolving configuration.
+I, of course, being a shameless Buddhist propagandist, would like to seize this opportunity to briefly reiterate that the absence of a “true” eternal self, explored in the preceding two articles – is a very useful viewpoint from which to fearlessly approach such a disassembly, and the eightfold path a very handy blueprint for re-assembly in a better-functioning, and ever-evolving configuration.
 I’ll just leave that there…

 But returning to faith in general, not just belief in any single idea – we could be cynical here and say “Alright, but this all seems like, at best, common sense.
 Still doesn’t get us to “God” (or somesuch), and so okay – try a new shade of lipstick, start dancing Tango…” And, joking and cynicism aside, those probably would indeed be pretty good things to do.
 It does also suggest that my own “spiritual awakening” having taken place in a new country, and even having to learn a new language; may have been significant factors, which I of course acknowledge.
 But the explanation went further still: